araleo/r/README.md

 R is a CLI to automate some of my React workflow.

+## This software is unfinished and under development

 ## Features

 - [x] Creates a new react app (vite or cra) with eslint, prettier and vscode settings and snippets